Entertainments National Service Association: In popular culture

 Despite many extremely talented entertainers working for ENSA, the organisation was necessarily spread thin over the vast area it had to cover.
 Thus many entertainments were substandard, and the popular translation of the acronym ENSA was "Every Night Something Awful".

 ENSA plays a modest role in the film Love Story (1944) in which Margaret Lockwood stars as a concert pianist who makes an ENSA tour to North Africa and the Mediterranean region.
 The film Desert Mice (1959) follows the fictional escapades of an ENSA troop with Sid James assigned to the Afrika Korps.

 The only known ENSA theatre to have survived in its original condition is the Garrison Theatre at Hurst Castle in the New Forest National Park.
 Created by servicemen in 1939, the proscenium arch still bears the badge and grenades of the Royal Artillery, and the curtains still hang from an original galvanised gas pipe.
 Shows are presented from time to time by the Friends of Hurst Castle.

+In episode 7 of season 6 of the British science fiction time travel sitcom Goodnight Sweetheart, Gary and Phoebe join ENSA and travel to Belgium to entertain the allied troops, accidentally getting trapped behind enemy lines.